StevenTammen/StevenTammen.github.io/pages/typing-versus-stenography.md

 I am not aware of any evidence that meets my baseline standard (methodologically-sound, peer-reviewed, double-blind scientific studies conducted by qualified and respected researchers without conflicts of interest and funded by entities without an axe to grind) to either support or refute such speculation.
 Therefore, I leave judgement up to the reader.
 I am certain that Mirabai is right to an extent.
 I just don't think gains here will ever come close to offsetting the time required to learn stenography, especially since typing does not always have to be in the linear sense described here: the more briefs you use, the less typos, generally speaking, you will have, and the gap narrows.
 Intelligent use of the Ctrl + Backspace will also make correction significantly less disruptive, since you just reset your string of thought at the word level (rather than the character level).

+## TODO: frontloaded learning (stenography) vs. adding efficiency over time (typing)

+- [An excellent thread on GeekHack](https://geekhack.org/index.php?topic=16927.0) that deals with one fellow's super-efficient typing system.

+## Closing Thoughts

 The decision to utilize stenography or ignore it is obviously a personal one.
 However, the community is super friendly and willing to answer questions.
 I recommend taking a look at the [Plover Google Group](https://groups.google.com/forum/#!forum/ploversteno) and [Discord Channel](https://discordapp.com/channels/136953735426473984/136953735426473984) to talk to individuals into steno.
 I have been involved in both communities for a couple years now, and have stuck around somewhat even after I stopped actively trying to learn stenography.
 (They even put up with my attempts to [improve the character layout](https://groups.google.com/forum/#!topic/ploversteno/-sowdKC_bjU%5B1-25%5D) and [improve stenographic input devices](https://groups.google.com/forum/#!topic/ploversteno/aJ6PNMlvLEs)).

-One further note here: if you pick up steno as a hobby to have fun and relax, it will pay dividends better than most other hobbies, and it becomes worth it.
-The marginal cost/marginal benefit number crunching above presupposes doing steno for strictly utilitarian purposes rather than for other reasons.
+One further note here: if you pick up steno as a hobby to have fun and relax, it will pay dividends better than most other hobbies, and it *might* become worth it.
+The marginal cost/marginal benefit number crunching above presupposes that the only net benefit of steno is increased efficiency in text input.